mnot/I-D/for-everyone/draft.md

 In discussing such proposals, there is often a question of whether it is appropriate to promote something to Internet Standard if it could be harmful when deployed inappropriately.

-Clearly, every Internet Standard need not be deployable on every Internet-connected network; likewise, the possibility of harm does not preclude standardisation.
+Clearly, every Internet Standard need not be deployable on every Internet-connected network; likewise, the very possibility of harm does not automatically preclude standardisation.
 However, when the potential consequences and/or likelihood of deployment outside the intended environment are too great, such a proposal needs much more careful vetting.

 This document explores the properties of such proposals and suggests guidelines for evaluating whether they should become Internet Standards.